wgpsutherland/blog/_drafts/the-hobbit.md

 title: The Hobbit and The Lord of the Rings, a comparison.
 ---

-So I went to see *The Hobbit: The Battle of the Five Armies*, the final film in the *Hobbit* trilogy.
+I recently went to see *The Hobbit: The Battle of the Five Armies*, which is the final film in the *Hobbit* trilogy.

-I must admit I only went to see it because I had seen the other two, I felt no urge to see it out of excitement or anticipation.
+I have to admit that I only went to see film because I had seen the other two and I felt like it would be a waste to not see the concluding part.
-This contrasts hugely to how I felt when going to see *The Two Towers* and the *Return of the King*.
+I felt no urge to see it out of excitement or anticipation, which was a great contrast to how I felt when going to see *The Two Towers* and *The Return of the King*.

-I want to talk about where I think the new films went wrong, as well as what I think they did right.
+I guess I want to talk about what I feel went wrong with the *Hobbit* films, compared to the *LOTR* trilogy that preceded them.

 #### Aesthetics
 * use of colour